widianapw/sakumu-rn/readme.md

   - `navigations`: Folder to store the navigators.
   - `screens`: Folder that contains all your application screens/features.
   - `services`: Folder that contains the application storage logic.
+  - `redux`: Folder that contains the application redux logic.
+  - `utils`: Folder that contains the application utility logic.
   - free styles
 - `tmd`: This folder is contains template code for starter kit